 People with high blood pressure usually have no symptoms, and so patients can have the condition for years without knowing it, according to NHLBI.

-"We call it the 'silent killer,'" because patients are often asymptotic, Freeman said.
+"We call it the 'silent killer,'" because patients are often asymptotic, said Dr. Andrew Freeman, a cardiologist at National Jewish Health in Denver..
 In rare cases, some people with high blood pressure experience headaches.

 Although many patients may not have symptoms at first, over time, high blood pressure can lead to "wear and tear" on the body, Freeman said.
 For example, high blood pressure can stretch and damage blood vessels, which in turn, can increase the risk of health problems, according to the American Heart Association.
 Stretched blood vessels can have weak spots that are more likely to rupture, leading to a hemorrhagic strokes or aneurysms, AHA says.
 Stretching of the blood vessels can also cause tears and scars that create places for cholesterol or blood to build up.